 The downtown area is the most popular part of the Riverwalk since it’s so close to some of the other main attractions in San Antonio.

 Below are some of the best things to do in downtown San Antonio Riverwalk.

 The San Antonio River Walk has been named by some as the American Venice.
 But instead of old world European charm, it has the sights, sounds and flavors of Native America, Old Mexico and the Wild West.

 A little more raw and edgy than Venice.

-Brightly colored umbrellas line the river bank as diners and merrymakers sit at tables underneath relishing in the festive spirit.
+Brightly colored umbrellas line the banks of the San Antonio River, as diners and merrymakers sit at tables underneath relishing in the festive spirit.

 Colorful, (and brightly lit at night), barges pass under arched stone bridges, which help you move from one side of the river to explore the many restaurants, bars and unique attractions.

 The shady cypress, oaks, and willows, give off a tropical, exotic aura.